clementw168/clementw168/README.md

 ![ViaRézo banner](/assets/banners/viarezo.jpg)

 [ViaRézo](https://viarezo.fr/) is the tech student association of CentraleSupélec.
-It provides an internet access and many web services (mailing lists, VMs, social media, etc.) to more than 2000 students.
+It provides internet access and many web services (mailing lists, VMs, social media, etc.) to more than 2000 students.

 I joined this association at the same time as Automatants but I gradually left because of the lack of theoretical challenge.